Payroll: Deductions

 There are a wide array of voluntary deductions that can be taken out of an employee's gross pay, some of which are taken out before taxes and some being taken out after taxes.

 Pre-tax deductions are deductions that are taken out of an employee's gross pay amount before it is subject to tax. and could include health, dental, or life insurance, deductions for certain retirement accounts, or deductions for FSA or HSA accounts.

 After-tax deductions are deductions that are occur after taxes have been taken out of an employee's pay.

 Reimbursements

 Payroll components may include reimbursements for some expenses that an employee bears on behalf of the company.
 In many cases this helps an employee save taxes.
 An employee typically has to submit some bills to validate the actual amounts.
 This has to then be approved typically by their manager and finance team.
-Some common reimbursement components in Indian Payroll include Telephone Bills, Driver Salary, Fuel Reimbursements etc.
+Some common reimbursement components in Indian payroll include telephone bills, driver salary and fuel reimbursements.